axone-protocol/docs/docs/whitepaper/axone-protocol.md

 Zones can define their own:

-- Resource validation requirements
+- Resource validation requirements.
-- Access control mechanisms
+- Access control mechanisms.
-- Quality standards
+- Quality standards.
-- Economic models
+- Economic models.
-- Compliance frameworks
+- Compliance frameworks.

 This flexibility enables the creation of highly specialized collaboration environments while maintaining interoperability with the broader network.